Saverne station

 Saverne station (French: Gare de Saverne) is a French railway station located on the Noisy-le-Sec–Strasbourg railway.
 It is located within the commune of Saverne, in departement Bas-Rhin, in northeastern France.

 The station was put in operation in 1851 by the Strasbourg–Basel railway company, which operates the section between the cities of Strasbourg and Sarrebourg on request by the Paris–Strasbourg railway company.

-As of 2022, it is a travellers station of the Société nationale des chemins de fer français, belonging to the regional railway network TER Grand Est. It is served by TGV (high speed) trains and by regional express transport trains.
+As of 2022, it is a travellers station of the SNCF, belonging to the regional railway network TER Grand Est. It is served by TGV (high speed) trains and by regional express transport trains.

 Geography

 Established at 187 meters above the sea level, the Saverne station is located at the kilometric point 458.011 of the Noisy-le-Sec–Strasbourg railway, between the former stations of Stambach and Zornhoff-Monswiller.
 The nearest open travellers stations are located in Lutzelbourg and Steinbourg.

 Being a former bifurcation station, it was the terminus of the Sélestat–Saverne railway, located at the kilometric point 64.840.
 This line was later downgraded and left between the stations of Molsheim and Saverne.

 The Kuhn company's factory has its own siding at the Saverne station.